John Cena: In-ring style

 Cena's original gimmick, known as the "Doctor of Thuganomics", portrayed a white rapper who wore jerseys, backwards hats, and a chain with a padlock around his neck.
-First as "The Prototype", and later under his real name, Cena sometimes used underhanded tactics to score victories, occasionally using his chain as a weapon behind the referee's back.
+First as "the Prototype", and later under his real name, Cena sometimes used underhanded tactics to score victories, occasionally using his chain as a weapon behind the referee's back.
 He often rapped before his matches, insulting his opponents, events that happened in the media and the crowd.
 He also performed "rap battles", where he and his opponent took turns rapping on each other.
 In 2006, shortly after his debut film, The Marine, his wrestling character shifted from that of a rapper to a young military upstart, wearing dog tags and cargo shorts to the ring and also performing a salute to the crowd.
 Cena said in a 2011 interview with WWE.com that "every night when I do that salute, it's also a sign of respect to the men and women that don the uniform of the Armed Forces."

-During WWE's change from TV-14 to TV-PG in mid-2008, the name of Cena's finishing move, the "FU", was changed to the "Attitude Adjustment" and his finishing submission move, the "STFU", was renamed the "STF" to fit with WWE's new policies.
-During his career, he has been known for ending his matches with a sequence of moves, dubbed the "Five Moves of Doom".
-The moves typically go in the following order: two flying shoulder blocks, protobomb, "Five Knuckle Shuffle", and "Attitude Adjustment".
+During WWE's change from TV-14 to TV-PG (the PG Era) in mid-2008, the name of Cena's finishing move, the "FU", was changed to the "Attitude Adjustment" and his finishing submission move, the "STFU", was renamed the "STF" to fit with WWE's new policies.
+During his career, he was known for ending his matches with a sequence of moves, dubbed the "Five Moves of Doom".
+The moves typically went in the following order: two flying shoulder blocks, protobomb, "Five Knuckle Shuffle", and "Attitude Adjustment".

-Cena has portrayed a heroic character throughout his WWE career, except for a villainous run from 2002 to 2003, and his heel turn at Elimination Chamber in 2025.
-Despite the initial reception to his heel turn, the execution of his villainous character had negative reception.
+Cena's signature ring gear included jean shorts, sneakers, wristbands, and armbands.
+He portrayed a heroic character throughout his WWE career, except for a villainous run from 2002 to 2003, and his heel turn at Elimination Chamber in 2025.
+Despite the initial positive reception to his heel turn, the execution of his villainous character had negative reception.
 Cena himself labeled his heel work as a failure.
+WrestleCrap named his heel turn and retirement tour as the worst thing in 2025.
+Wrestling Observer Newsletter gave 3 awards to Cena in 2025; although he won the Most Charismatic Award, he also won the Worst Gimmick for his heel turn and the Worst Match of the Year for his match against Cody Rhodes at WrestleMania 41.

-His signature ring gear includes jean shorts, sneakers, wristbands, and armbands.
-He also wears a variety of T-shirts and baseball caps, which commonly include one of his catchphrases: "Never Give Up", "You Can't See Me", "Hustle, Loyalty, Respect", and "Respect.
+During his career, Cena often wore a variety of T-shirts and baseball caps, which commonly include one of his catchphrases: "Never Give Up", "You Can't See Me", "Hustle, Loyalty, Respect", and "Respect.
 Earn it".
-He has a history of returning from both real and scripted injuries much sooner than expected.
-ESPN reporter David Shoemaker said in April 2016, "Never underestimate Cena's recuperative abilities.
-He's somewhere on the recovery scale between German platelet-rich plasma therapy and Deadpool".
+He had a history of returning from both real and scripted injuries much sooner than expected.
+In April 2016, ESPN reporter David Shoemaker said: "Never underestimate Cena's recuperative abilities.
+He's somewhere on the recovery scale between German platelet-rich plasma therapy and Deadpool."
 Fellow wrestler Big Show said he felt most stable being lifted by Cena, despite Cena being over 200 lbs lighter and almost a foot shorter—a testament to Cena's functional strength.